rstudio/rstudio-conf-2022-program/quarto-deep-dive/my-favorite-things-quarto-presentations.md

 talk_id: 22044
 talk_slug: my-favorite-things-quarto-presentations
 talk_type: regular
+talk_tags: [communication]
 session_slug: quarto-deep-dive
-block: 4-8-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: These are a few of my favorite things (about Quarto presentations)
+talk_title: "These are a few of my favorite things (about Quarto presentations)"
 # A short version of the title, suitable for small displays
 talk_title_short: These are a few of my favorite things (about Quarto presentations)
 # A link to your talk's materials, when ready